THE VFA PIONEER HISTORIES PROJECT

 CSW: The American Association of University Women.
 At the time, their headquarters were at 2401 Virginia Avenue, just up from the Watergate.
 And so, I applied.
 Because I was still making $65 a day, and the assistant principal in charge of the English Department had told me they don’t have any contracts for me this year.
 There’s not going to be any contract coming up.

 She just blew up.
 And I remember seeing her slam her classroom door and walk down to the office.
-The next day, the assistant principal comes to me and he says, “Cheryl, we got in touch with the county office, it turns out we can give you a contract.”
+The next day, the assistant principal comes to me, and he says, “Cheryl, we got in touch with the county office, it turns out we can give you a contract.”
 I said, “Well, I’ve already accepted this job.”
 He said, and I’ll never forget this as long as I live, ‘Oh, you’re just their first choice,” he said.
 “They can always have their second choice.”
 He said, “But before you decide,” and this is where he nailed his coffin, “Before you decide, go home and talk it over with your husband.”

 So, there wasn’t a community of teachers.
 We didn’t collaborate.
 If someone used my ditto, they were stealing.
 But the kids, I really liked working with kids, and I missed that part of the job.
-But at AEUW, I worked half day Wednesday, Thursday, and Friday and my partner worked Monday, Tuesday, and Wednesday morning.
+But at AAUW, I worked half day Wednesday, Thursday, and Friday and my partner worked Monday, Tuesday, and Wednesday morning.
 There was very little travel involved.

 She was married to an Iranian man and the only reason she was working was because when the Shah had been thrown out, he was trying to figure out how to be financially okay here and that’s why he agreed to let her work.
 But he did not like it when she traveled and so I was supposed to do the traveling, of which there wasn’t much.

 That’s when I had to think about what did I care about?
 Where was my skill set?
 I did take a job for about a year that was a bad fit, and so I had to really do some thinking.
-I cared about K-12 education, and so that’s how I went to work for the National School Boards Association, managing what was a brand-new program in education technology.
+I cared about K-12 education, and so that’s how I went to work for the National School Boards Association (NSBA), managing what was a brand-new program in education technology.

 JW: Let me ask you in terms of the woman path, particularly that you got into technology stuff.
 Did you see encouragement of the young girls and women moving into technology?

 CSW: Well, no. But I have to say my whole staff was women and we ran a for-profit in the nonprofit organization.
-I tell people now, one reason I think we were profitable was they didn’t pay us as much as they should have, but we learned so much, and I don’t want to badmouth the MSBA.
+I tell people now, one reason I think we were profitable was they didn’t pay us as much as they should have, but we learned so much, and I don’t want to badmouth the NSBA.

 I had young staff people, and they were women, and they were willing to learn.
 We had the first website in our organization, and it was just for our program.
 I was at a staff meeting where a senior person said, “Why would an association ever need a website?”
 This is a direct quote.
-Then once, only 18 months, two years later and it’s cool, the same woman who said this who had IT under her, she took over all of the website.
-I would say, “So this isn’t an IT thing.
+Then once, only 18 months, two years later and it’s cool, the same woman who said this who had IT under her, she took over the website.
+I insisted , “This isn’t an IT thing.
 This is a communication thing.”
 Because it was now cool.

 There were still senior executives who were men who did not understand what we were doing.
 I, truthfully, was the education part.
 I had a woman who was a whiz at all this stuff.
-We got a lot of underwriting and partnering with technology companies who wanted to get into the market and they were as ignorant of the market as the market was ignorant of the products.
+We got a lot of underwriting and partnering with technology companies who wanted to get into the market, and they were as ignorant of the market as the market was ignorant of the products.

 I mean, it was an exciting time to be doing this because what we were doing was bringing people together.
 You can’t build a business if you don’t understand how the market you’re selling to works and is funded.
 Anyway, they probably should have paid us more, but I have to say, I just learned so much.